flex-max/flex-max.github.io/projects.md

 **ReGenFarm** aims to tackle critical agricultural and environmental challenges by implementing carbon farming practices to enhance soil fertility, strengthen ecosystem resilience, and sequester atmospheric carbon.
 By reducing greenhouse gas emissions and restoring farmland health, these innovative land use strategies seek to improve environmental security while ensuring sustainable agricultural productivity.

-Together with **Bayer Crop Science**, the **Institute of Bio-and Geosciences** of the **Forschungszentrum Jülich GmbH** works in five action fields to provide the scientific basis for advancing regenerative agriculture.
+Together with **Bayer Crop Science**, the **Institutes of Bio-and Geosciences** of the **Forschungszentrum Jülich GmbH** work in five action fields to provide the scientific basis for advancing regenerative agriculture.

 In my action field I am designing a digital twin of a farm to advance regenerative agricultural practices and boost soil carbon sequestration.